Short Term Notice and Terms

 Important Short-term Insurance Reminders, and Claims Procedures

-information.
-Important short-term insurance reminders, and claims procedures
+Important short-term insurance reminders, and claims procedures are elaborated below:

 The condition of average applies to virtually all short term insurance policies.
 With minor exceptions this implies that you have to insure for replacement value.
 The sum insured, thus, should represent the value of the risk insured at the time of loss.
 If you are not adequately insured your claim will be proportionally adjusted/reduced.

 Please ensure that you have sufficient funds in your in your bank account to meet your debit order timeously.
 The principle of no premium, no cover, applies and should your short term insurance premium be returned it might result in the repudiation of an insurance claim.
 Please also remember to inform us well in advance of any change of banking detail.

 You are obliged to disclose any and all information pertaining to the business you wish to insure, it’s operational activities and environmental circumstances, and or any risk that might affect the perception of your prospective insurer.
 This includes change of physical address, change in insured values, acquisition of new assets/items to be insured, any hazardous aspects that might exist or arise in future, interest of ownership, incidents that might give rise to any form of liability exposure etc. Failure to disclose relevant information could lead to the repudiation of an insurance claim.